robotaro/simple_3d_graphics_engine/README.md

 when requested via a getter, it recalculates it just in time.
 This is a flexible solution, but not a very efficient one.

+## Optimisation TODOs:
+- If a component/system does not handle any graphics, make it 100% Numba-complient
+- Reduce number of uniform variable access.
+Maybe Uniform Array Object?
+- Separate meshes by layer in list/array so we don't have to go over all objects.
+Alternatively, consider multi-layed meshes

 ## Linux installation

 If you are getting this error when you try creating a context (most likely from moderngl.create_context()):